giuliamml/data-journal.github.io/pages/nginx-scripting.md

 As an example, imagine you have a website that you want to protect with a password screen.
 Lets use `http://www.theuselessweb.com/` as our target website because I've been procrastinating while writing this post.
 However, you want something custom, other than the basic authentication that Nginx can provide.

-We want the user to see a barrier form prompting a token.
+We want the user to see a barrier form prompting a authentication token.
 When the user sends the token, we want to validate it against a list of valid tokens.
-If the token is valid, we'll store a domain cookie with the token so that next time, the cookie in the headers is validated instead.
-If the token is found to be invalid in the server side, the user is served the form instead of the website he wishes to see.
+If the authentication token is valid, we'll store a domain cookie with a token, so that next time, the cookie in the headers is validated instead and the user proceeds to `http://www.theuselessweb.com/`.
+If the authentication token is found to be invalid the server replies 401.
 This example is a simplified version of the proxy server that went live with Style.com's Beta launch, and that served as inspiration for this blog post.

 ![Barrier Page http flow](assets/img/bits-and-pieces/barrier-page-flow.jpg "Barrier Page http flow")